- Public Safety

 About the Division

 The Investigative Services Division works to deliver professional, effective and efficient investigative services to the community.
-The primary responsibility of the Investigative Services division is the investigation and prosecution of criminal activity occurring with the City.
-Police Investigations consists of 3 bureaus:
+The primary responsibility of the Investigative Services Division is the investigation and prosecution of criminal activity occurring within the City.
+Police Investigations consists of 2 bureaus:

-- Computer Crimes Section which conducts forensic analysis of computer evidence
+Specialized area within the division consist of the Computer Crimes Section which conducts forensic analysis of computer evidence.

 Detective & Youth Bureaus